kristianmandrup/flat/README.md

 # flat2

 Flatten a nested Javascript object any way you like.
-Designed to be highly customisable

-Also contains a customisable unflattener.
+Designed to be highly customisable Also contains a higly customisable unflattener.

 ## Intro